Orange County Brain Injury Attorney

 Any injury to the head can have a devastating and long-lasting impact.
 Unfortunately, injuries to the head are the all-too-common outcome of most types of accidents.
 However, despite the common frequency of brain injuries, most accident victims are not aware that they have suffered a head injury after an accident.
 The reason is that signs and symptoms can go undetected for days or weeks, which can be dangerous since late detection results in a delay in treatment.

-If you or a loved one has been involved in an accident resulting in a brain injury, you need the legal advice of an experienced attorney who can get you results.
-The Orange County brain injury attorneys at the Law Offices of Samer Habbas are dedicated to protecting the legal rights of brain injury victims and working hard to get the damages that they are entitled to.
+If you or a loved one has been involved in an accident resulting in a brain injury, you need the legal advice of an experienced brain injury lawyer Irvine who can get you results.
+The Orange County brain injury attorney at the Law Offices of Samer Habbas is dedicated to protecting the legal rights of brain injury victims and working hard to get the damages that they are entitled.

 The Long-Lasting Impact of a Brain Injury After an Accident

 The Centers for Disease Control and Prevention (CDC) reports that more than 5 million people struggle with some type of brain injury every day and another 1.7 million sustain a serious brain injury each year in the United States.
 Brain injuries claim 52,000 lives, resulting in 275,000 people being hospitalized and cause another 1.365 million to require treatment in an emergency room.

 Any type of injury to the brain can significantly impact all aspects of your life.
 Even the slightest injury can leave you unable to function with daily living tasks, including going to work and making a living.
 This is why it is important to be aware of the signs and symptoms of a brain injury so you can seek immediate treatment after an accident.